 A tariff charged on development to secure funding towards infrastructure that is essential to meet the needs of the development.
-The CIL will be set by the County Council once it has an Infrastructure Delivery Plan and Charging Schedule in place.
+The CIL will be set by the County Council once it has an Infrastructure Delivery means clothing, footwear, giftware, electrical and white goods, furnishings, etc.

+Plan and Charging Schedule in place.
 Once the CIL is in place and the Neighbourhood Plan is made, 25% of CIL funds raised in the Neighbourhood Plan Area will be made available to be spent on infrastructure projects in the plan area.